DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 ## Market Research/Lit Review

 **Existing Processes**
 Currently, our customer does not have any research or development efforts focused on our topic.
 While TURN has been identified as a useful protocol, a tailored tool that implements it in an accessible way is needed.
-Although our primary deliverable will be a CLI tool, the TURN protocol implementation will be shared with the customer to integrate into existing research initiatives.

 **Market Research**